Contact Us

 TruLens

 TruLens is an open-source library designed for the qualitative analysis of LLM outputs.
 It operates by injecting feedback functions that execute after each model call to evaluate the response.
-These feedback functions, powered by either another LLM or custom rule-based logic, assess the output for dimensions such as factuality, coherence, or relevance.
+It is well suited for reasoning analysis and qualitative evaluation, not just accuracy.

 Beyond accuracy testing, TruLens supports ethical and behavioral evaluation: